Chapter 4

 Style Dictionary

 If you want to use design tokens across all the platforms, you will need a token transformer to transform design tokens values.
+One of the best and most used is Style Dictionary.

 Style Dictionary translates raw JSON data into a platform-specific format.
 It is available as a CLI through NPM, but can also be used like any normal node module if you want to extend its functionality.
 It can generate different output formats like variables for the common CSS preprocessors like Sass, Stylus, and Less.
 But it also generates an XML version for Android or a JSON version for iOS (which you don’t get by using only the Figma Tokens plugin).